Your health is too important not to be helped by a patient navigator

 We research your medical condition and explore all your treatment options as well as clinical trial possibilities.
 We explain the results in an understandable way so you can make the best choice for yourself.
 We fight overtreatment that might not be in your best interest and therefore ask for a second or a third opinion.
 We also help on pain management.

 According to the famous Johns Hopkins Hospital in Baltimore, medical error is the third leading cause of death in the US after heart disease and cancer, killing at least 250,000 Americans every year.
+Other countries do better, but often no real statistics are available, and the real number is probably quite high, too.
 This alarming result has shaken the US medical world when published in 2016.
-The most frequent errors are misdiagnosis (thinking a patient has a certain disease/problem although it is another one or thinking that the patient doesn’t have any disease/problem, when in fact he/she has a real one), delayed diagnosis (for instance a cancer that is diagnosed when it is not curable anymore), an infection (commonly acquired during a hospital stay because of negligence in disinfection) and usage of bad medical devices that do not work properly.
+The most frequent errors are misdiagnosis (thinking a patient has a certain disease/problem, although it is another one or thinking that the patient doesn’t have any disease/problem, when in fact he/she has a real one), delayed diagnosis (for instance a cancer that is diagnosed when it is not curable anymore), an infection (commonly acquired during a hospital stay because of negligence in disinfection) and usage of bad medical devices that do not work properly.

 Most patients experiencing a medical error report dissatisfaction with the hospital or physician response (nearly 9 out 10 patients).
 It is usually easy to hide medical errors as a human body can be unpredictable even when everything is done perfectly.
 Therefore, we advise our patients to take some medical error prevention measures: Write down and bring with you a list of all your medication (including the dosage), allergies, previous health problems, name of your doctors (and telephone numbers).
 Also, list all the questions you might have.
 Remind every person touching your body or any device linked to it to disinfect his/her hands.